f5devcentral/f5-ps-ansible/docs/f5os/api_walkthrough.md

 Again we only receive an http status code (204), repeated calls will also only yield a 204.

 ## Step 5.
-PUT on dns/servers API endpoint
+PUT on dns/servers API resource

-Finally the last DNS resolver we will add using PUT/fully declarative but we will tighten our scope to the `dns/servers` endpoint.
-This allows us to omit `"host-entries"` and `"config": {"search": [..]}` savely.
+Finally the last DNS resolver we will add using PUT/fully declarative but we will tighten our scope to the `dns/servers` resource.
+This allows us to omit `"host-entries"` and `"config": {"search": [..]}` safely.
 Ultimately we are only interested in defining the servers at this point.

 Again we will first send a GET, this will provide us with the right format although we could probably guess this by now.